Staff Library and Knowledge Service

 It is important that evidence is evaluated, not just read.
 Critical appraisal helps you to decide whether a piece of research is trustworthy and applicable to our context at Mid Yorkshire Teaching NHS Trust.
 Our Introduction to Critical Appraisal sessions are designed to refresh or introduce the skills needed to properly evaluate research papers.

-A previous participant told us: “I learnt so much about appraising articles, useful resources and tools.
+A previous participant said “I learnt so much about appraising articles, useful resources and tools.
 Wish I knew this as a student!
 I will be more confident in reading and appraising articles using EBP in my daily work.
 Excellent course leaders.
 Comfortable learning environment.
 Fantastic session.”

 Please contact the Staff Library & Knowledge Service (ex 53899) to book a place.